Gozea/asteroid/README.md

 # How to play

-This repository comes with an executable.
-You can clone this repo or even just download the game.exe file to run
+If you are on windows, there is a release you can find on the right of this page.
+Unzip it, then run the game.exe.
+Otherwise, follow the installation instructions, then run the project.

 ### inputs